pglez82/asw2223_0/README.md

    <img width="500" alt="Network configuration" src="https://user-images.githubusercontent.com/10683040/155283691-7d782018-f61e-43ab-83fd-f52a0cf04725.png">
 </p>

 - To add more open ports, press in "Add inbound security route".
-Then, fill the information to open ports 3000 and 5000.
+Then, fill in the information to open ports 3000 and 5000.

 <p align="center">
    <img width="500" alt="Download private key" src="https://user-images.githubusercontent.com/10683040/155284067-e8a85c53-3171-4e40-b773-3d33e05b1159.png">
 </p>

-- Now is time for accessing the machine using SSH and installing docker in it.
+- Now is time for accessing the machine using SSH and install docker in it.
 For this, use the public IP of your machine, with the user `azureuser` and the private key that you downloaded previously.
 If you are not sure how to connect, check the help in the connect tab in Azure.
 For instance, in my case I use this command for connecting:

 ```ssh
 ssh -i ~/Descargas/DeploymentASW2223_key_0223.pem azureuser@52.147.199.48